ladiesoflandsat/LOLManuscriptMonday/README.md

 Manuscript Monday is a weekly Twitter and LinkedIn series featuring recently published, cutting-edge research led by gender minorities in the field of remote sensing.

-Manuscript Monday was founded by [Morgan Crowley](https://twitter.com/MorganAHCrowley), and contributed to by Flávia de Souza Mendes, Michelle Stuhlmacher, Agnes Faulkner, and Sheryl Rose Reyes.
-Currently, Morgan, Flávia and Sheryl are contributors.
+Manuscript Monday was founded by [Morgan Crowley](https://twitter.com/MorganAHCrowley), and over the years has received contributions from Flávia de Souza Mendes, Michelle Stuhlmacher, Agnes Faulkner, and Sheryl Rose Reyes.
+Currently in Fall 2022, Morgan, Flávia and Sheryl are the main contributors.

 <p align="center">
   <img width="300" height="300" src="lol.jpg?w=300&h=300">